 By advertising on FM radio and local editions of newspapers, you can easily target the potential customers in a particular city.
 Flyers in the mail also help target specific suburbs or areas.

-Your target audience can keep hard copies of your advertising material, like flyers and magazine ads, which they can go through repeatedly.
+Your target audience can keep hard copies of your advertising materials, like flyers and magazine ads, which they go through repeatedly.
+Nowadays, it’s become easier for designers to create appealing flyer designs using some really cool stock images and background vectors.

 Anyone without internet can be reached through this approach, and people understand it easier as they have been used to it for some time.
 A study conducted by a neuro-marketing firm in Canada showed that direct mail required 21% less cognitive power to process vis-à-vis digital advertising.